lemonmade/quilt/packages/graphql/README.md

 });
 ```

 To actually run a GraphQL query, you need to include the resolvers created with these helpers in a GraphQL server.
-Most GraphQL servers, including [the reference JavaScript implementation](https://graphql.org/graphql-js/) and [GraphQL Yoga](https://the-guild.dev/graphql/yoga-server), provide a way to create a GraphQL server with these resolvers.
-For convenience, this library provides a `createGraphQLSchema()` helper that can create a GraphQL schema object from your resolvers, which you can then use to execute GraphQL queries with the `graphql` library:
+Most GraphQL servers, including [the reference JavaScript implementation](https://graphql.org/graphql-js/) and [GraphQL Yoga](https://the-guild.dev/graphql/yoga-server), need a GraphQL schema to execute a query or mutation.
+For convenience, this library provides a `createGraphQLSchema()` helper that can create a GraphQL schema object from your resolvers:

 ```tsx
 import {graphql} from 'graphql';